jaykorea/Isaac-RL-Two-wheel-Legged-Bot/README.md

 Depending on the use case defined [above](#overview), follow the instructions to set up your extension template.
 Start with the [Basic Setup](#basic-setup), which is required for either use case.

 ### Basic Setup
-1. Set the ISAACSIM_PATH environment variable to point to your Orbit installation directory
-#### register on your environment (.bashrc)
+1. Set the ISAACSIM_PATH environment variable to point to your isaaclab installation directory(register on your environment [.bashrc])
    ```
    export ISAACSIM_PATH="${HOME}/.local/share/ov/pkg/isaac-sim-4.0.0"
    export ISAACSIM_PYTHON_EXE="${ISAACSIM_PATH}/python.sh"